 Let’s say 50,000 KWH makes a nice life.

 There is a lot of waste.
-We throw away a lot of food, and non lasting products
+We throw away a lot of food, and non lasting products that could be built better, last longer. this would (cut back 50,000KWH 10-15%)

 We could consolidate living space, production facilities, and localized food production